brandonkal/inkjet/README.md

 You can also write documentation anywhere you want.
 Only certain types of markdown patterns are parsed to determine the command structure.

 Note this code block below is defined as js.
-So far, mask supports node, python, ruby and php as scripting runtimes!
+So far, inkjet supports node, python, ruby and php as scripting runtimes!

 ~~~js